corda/corda-docs-portal/content/en/platform/corda/4.13/community/business-network-membership.md

 As an authorised member you can:

 * Decline the requested changes using `DeclineMembershipAttributeChangeFlow`.
-If you decline the request the existing `ChangeRequestState` will have `DECLINED` status.
+If you decline the request the existing `ChangeRequestState` will have a `DECLINED` status.
 * Accept using `ApproveMembershipAttributeChangeFlow`.
-If you accept the request the existing `ChangeRequestState` will have `ACCEPTED` status.
+If you accept the request the existing `ChangeRequestState` will have an `ACCEPTED` status.
 * Mark the request as consumed using `DeleteMembershipAttributeChangeRequestFlow`.
 This avoids stockpiling requests in the database.

-**RequestMembershipAttributeChangeFlow arguments**:
+### `RequestMembershipAttributeChangeFlow`

+`RequestMembershipAttributeChangeFlow` takes the following arguments:

 - `authorisedParty`: Identity of authorised member from whom the change request approval/rejection is requested.
 - `networkId`: ID of the Business Network that members are part of.